On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: A Fixed Point Theorem

 \begin{proof} For simplicity, set $M:=Emb(T)$.
 Let $\eta$ be a regular end preserved forward by $M$.
-First note that it is not possible to have more than one direction because otherwise there exists some direction $\mu\neq\eta$, that is $\mu=g^+$ for some non-elliptic $g\in M$, which implies that $g$ does not preserve $\eta$ forward.
+First note that $T$ cannot have more than one direction because otherwise there exists some direction $\mu$ other than $\eta$, that is $\mu=g^+$ for some non-elliptic $g\in M$, which implies that $g$ does not preserve $\eta$ forward, a contradiction.
 More, $M$ satisfies one and only one of the cases (i)-(iv) of Theorem \ref{Classification}.
-Cases (iii) and (iv) lead to have more than one direction.
+Cases (iii) and (iv) amount to having more than one direction.
 Suppose that case (i) occurs and let $F=\{x,y\}$ be a vertex or an edge fixed by $M$.
 Let $R_x$ be the $\eta$-ray starting from $x$ and let $g\in M$ be given.
 Then, by assumption there is a ray $R_g\in \eta$ with $g(R_g)\subseteq R_g$.
-Set $R=R_x\cap R_g$ which is an $\eta$-ray.
+Set $R:=R_x\cap R_g$ which is an $\eta$-ray.
 Since $g$ fixes $F$, it follows that $g$ is identity on $R$ and consequently the ray $R_x$ is fixed by $g$.
 Hence, $R_x$ is fixed by $M$.
 Finally, assume that $M$ fixes a unique element of $\mathcal{L}(M)$ which is $\eta$.
 First assume that there is no direction.
-Then all embeddings of $T$ are elliptic.
+Then all self-embeddings of $T$ are elliptic.
 Let $f\in M$.
 Since $f$ is elliptic and fixes $\eta$, it fixes a vertex and hence the ray in $\eta$ starting at this vertex.
 Indeed, all elements of $M$ preserve $\eta$ forward and backward meaning that $\eta$ is almost rigid.
+Consequently, $T$ is stable in this case.
 Now suppose that there is only one direction.
 The unique direction must be $\eta$ which is regular.
 Since $\eta$ is a direction, $\eta=f^+$ for some non-elliptic $f\in M$.
 Since $f$ preserves $\eta$ forward and since $f$ is non-elliptic, there exists an $\eta$-ray $R$ so that $f(R)\subset R$.
 Clearly, $f$ does not fix pointwise a cofinite subset of $R$ meaning that $\eta$ is not almost rigid.
 By Theorem \ref{Regularnonalmostrigid}, it follows that $M$ preserves some $\eta$-ray.

-Therefore, in all cases, $T$ is stable and the Bonato-Tardif conjecture holds for $T$. \end{proof}
+Therefore, in all cases, $T$ is stable and it has TAP. \end{proof}

-The proof of Theorem \ref{RegularStable} implies the following which will be used later to construct infinitely many siblings for a locally finite tree having a parabolic embedding.
+The proof of Theorem \ref{RegularStable} implies the following statement which will be used later to construct infinitely many siblings for a locally finite tree having a parabolic self-embedding.